scottishgovernment/resources.mygov.scot/digital-talent-development/ddat-profession.md

 layout: default
 title:  "DDaT profession"
 parent: digital-talent-development
-summary: "The Digital, Data and Technology (DDaT) profession is a cross-government profession, working collaboratively with other functional areas to support the business of government."
+summary: "A cross-government profession working collaboratively with other functional areas to support the business of government."
 index: 0
 category: digital-talent-development
 permalink: /digital-talent-development/ddat-profession/
 redirect_from: /services/ddat-profession/
 ---

-The Digital, Data and Technology (DDaT) profession is a cross-government profession, working collaboratively with other functional areas to support the business of government.
-DDDaT professionals work across a number of roles, to 'transform the relationship between citizen and the state by ensuring government is efficient and meets user-needs.
+DDaT professionals work across a number of roles to improve the relationship between citizen and the state by making sure the government is efficient and meets user needs.

-## What roles are under the DDaT taxonomy?
+## DDaT taxonomy

-The DDaT profession comprises seven job families:
+The DDaT profession is made up of seven job families:
 - technical
 - user-centred design
 - IT operations